How to map folder names to SharePoint metadata columns with ShareGate

 Sharepoint Image Featured 17

-Wondering about the benefits of only using a SharePoint folder name vs metadata with regards to search?
-We explain why SharePoint Online metadata is king, and walk you through how to map folder names to SharePoint metadata columns with ShareGate.
+Wondering about the benefits of SharePoint folders vs. metadata when it comes to search and document management?
+We explain why metadata in a SharePoint document library enhances functionality and user experience.
+Then we walk you through how to map folder names to SharePoint metadata columns using ShareGate.

-With ShareGate, you can easily export existing SharePoint metadata to an Excel sheet to make changes to all your documents’ metadata, and will even suggest potential metadata that can be applied in bulk using basic Excel formulas.
-Helping you leverage the power of properly-configured metadata is just one way that ShareGate can help you simplify your SharePoint administration routine.
+With ShareGate, you can easily export existing metadata from your SharePoint document library to an Excel sheet, enabling admins to bulk edit metadata fields.
+ShareGate even suggests potential metadata, streamlining workflows and improving document management in Microsoft 365.
+Helping you leverage the power of properly-configured metadata is just one way that ShareGate can help you simplify your SharePoint administration routine

 SharePoint folder name vs metadata